 TD Bank vs. Bank of America: Bank Accounts

 With TD Bank, you may also take advantage of CDs, high interest-earning checking accounts and more.
-The bank also specializes in mobile banking, which gives you the ability to deposit your checks as you receive them, via the convenience of your smartphone.
+The bank also specializes in mobile banking for savings and checking account customers, which gives you the ability to deposit your checks as you receive them, via the convenience of your smartphone.

 In comparing TD Bank vs. Bank of America, you may want to consider access to personalized customer service.
 If you prefer to talk with a real person about your finances, BoA can provide you with extensive human expertise.
 Even more so than TD Bank, BoA boasts thousands of physical branches around the U.S., as well as a large network of ATMs nationwide.
 For those who want mobile banking as a centerpiece, the BoA app does it all, giving you access to your balances on the go.
 The bank buttresses these services with ultra-tight security measures to give you peace of mind.